-- $2,000 stipend when the course is developed, peer approved, and taught, and
+- a $2,000 stipend when the course is completely developed and peer approved, and taught

 - funding of an adjunct using the current departmental adjunct rate to be provided for one course during the semester the participant is in the program, or the equivalent will be paid as a stipend to the participant.

 Proposals for the program must be signed by the candidate’s college dean, department chair/program director, and the candidate.
 The proposal must be approved by the Director of eLearning.
 Any changes in the proposal must be resubmitted for approval.
 Updates on the course development process will be sent to the department chair/program director periodically throughout the semester.

 - For courses launching Spring 2015 - Proposals must be in by September 30, 2014

 - For courses launching Summer 2015 - Proposals must be in by February 27, 2015

 - For courses launching Fall 2015 - Proposals must be in by May 29, 2015